 To minimise flood risk, improve water quality and enhance biodiversity and amenity all development proposals will be required to manage surface water through Sustainable Drainage Systems (SuDS).
 Wherever possible the natural drainage of surface water from new developments into the ground will be preferred.
-Surface water runoff should be managed as close to its source as possible in line with the following drainage hierarchy:
+Where ground conditions are not suitable for infiltration then expected and direct flows into sewers and watercourses will be controlled in order to lessen the impact of flash floods and decrease the risk of flooding.
+All SuDS must protect and enhance water quality by reducing the risk of diffuse pollution by means of treating at source and including multiple treatment trains.
+All SuDS schemes should be designed in accordance with any relevant national standards and the long-term maintenance arrangements must be agreed with the relevant risk management authority.